Camp Friends are Forever Friends

 • Opportunities for leadership and personal growth

-Our dedicated and responsible camp counselors are carefully selected for their skills, experience and interest in working with children.
-They receive extensive training prior to the summer and ongoing supervision during the summer to ensure they provide the highest quality care.
+Our dedicated and responsible camp counselors are carefully vetted and selected for their skills, experience and interest in working with children.
+They receive training prior to the summer and ongoing supervision during the summer to ensure they provide the highest quality care.
 They are trained in creative programming, group dynamics, child development, conflict resolution, safety procedures and more.
 Two Israeli Shlichim (counselors from Israel) will be at camp all summer infusing Israeli culture into Camp J.

 MORNING & afternoon CIRCLE